aksensi/Monte-Carlo-simulation-ffor-ROC-curves/README.md

 This repository contains code and examples and a report related to Monte Carlo simulation and ROC curve using MATLAB.

 Monte Carlo Simulation
-The MonteCarlo_DetectionEstimation.m file contains a MonteCarloSimulation that can be used to perform Monte Carlo simulations.
+The 'MonteCarlo_aksensi.m' file contains a MonteCarloSimulation that can be used to perform Monte Carlo simulations.
 The code is easy written an dcommented for understanding.
+The results of the trails are in the report with detailed explainatioins and equations.

 ## License